davehorton/uplo_website/README.md

 ### Engine Yard

-* Staging and Production environments
+* Unicorn is used in staging and production environments
 * Add-ons:
  * SendGrid
 * Custom Chef Recipes